decorJim/log8415-personal-project/README.md

 - copy aws_secret_access_key and paste in variable.tf
 - copy aws_session_token and paste in variable.tf

+- copy aws_access_key_id and paste in proxy.sh
+- copy aws_secret_access_key and paste in proxy.sh
+- copy aws_session_token and paste in proxy.sh

 - run terraform once with all resource (make sure to keep the values of private ip of resource and the keyname of proxy to null in variable.tf)
 - copy all private ip of resources from in terminal and paste them in variable.tf file in appropriate section
 - copy all private ip of resources from in terminal and paste them in master_setup.sh, slavve_setup.sh and proxy.sh